Sentence Entailment in Compositional Distributional Semantics: Working with Real Data

+\item The entries in which both subjects/objects and verbs/verb phrases/intransitive sentences entailed each other, got an average annotation above 4.
+For example we had:

+\item The entries in which either only subjects/objects entailed each other or only verbs/verb phrases/intransitive sentences did, got an average annotation between 1 and 4.
+For example:

+In the first case, `corporation' clearly entails `firm', but the entailment relationship between `appoints' and `founds' is unclear.
+In the second case, clearly `boy' entails `man', but it is not so obvious if `recognise' entails `remember'.
+In the third case, again `restores' clearly entails `renews', but the relationship between `confidence' and `friendship' is less evident.
+In the fourth case, `corporation' clearly entails `firm', but the relationship between `appoint people' and `found group' is not very obvious.

+\item The entries which were non-entailing, i.e. it was not clear if we had an entailment relationship between the subjects/objects and it was not clear if we had an entailment relationship between the verbs/verb phrases/intransitive sentences, got an average annotation below 2.
+For example:

+Consider for example the fourth entry: it is clear that neither `editor' entails `application', nor `threatens man' entails `predicts number'.
+Similarly, in the third entry, `confirm' does not entail `approve' and `number' does not entail `performance'.
+Also similarly in the first case, it is clear that `editor' does not entail `application' and neither does `threatens' entail `predicts'. \end{enumerate}

-\paragraph{Basic vector space.} The distributional space where the vectors of the words live is a 300-dimensional space produced by non-negative matrix factorization (NMF).
-The original vectors were 10,000-dimensional vectors weighted by pointwise mutual information (PMI), for which the contexts counts had been collected from a 5-word window around each target word.
+\paragraph{\bf Basic vector space.} The distributional space where the vectors of the words live is a 300-dimensional space produced by non-negative matrix factorization (NMF).
+The original vectors were 2,000-dimensional vectors weighted by local mutual information (LMI), for which the contexts counts had been collected from a 5-word window around each target word.
+The vectors were trained on the concatenation of ukWaC and Wackypedia corpora.\footnote{Around 132 million sentences of English text, available at {\tt http://wacky.sslmit. unibo.it/doku.php?id=corpora}/}

-\paragraph{Entailment via KL-divergence in $\textmd{FVect}_{\mathbb{R}}$.} For degrees of entailment obtained via KL-divergence, we work on the instantiation of CCDS to $\textmd{FVect}_{\mathbb{R}}$.
-The vector representation of a verb-noun phrase is obtained by applying Equation \ref{eq:lexsub}:
+\paragraph{\bf Entailment via KL-divergence in $\textmd{FVect}_{\mathbb{R}}$.} For degrees of entailment obtained via KL-divergence, we work on the instantiation of CCDS to $\textmd{FVect}_{\mathbb{R}}$ for the three types of phrases/sentences in our dataset: